gdg-x/hoverboard/docs/tutorials/set-up.md

 *   `bower_components/` is the place for project dependencies.
 *   `build/` is the directory to deploy to production.
-*   `bundled/` - here all fragments are bundled together to reduce the number of file requests.
-Optimal for sending to clients or serving from servers that are not HTTP/2 compatible.
-*   `unbundled/` - an app where fragments are unbundled.
-Optimal for HTTP/2-compatible servers and clients.
 *   `data/` folder with all data for the template including config, blog, partners, schedule, sessions, speakers, team and videos.
 *   `docs/` contains optional "recipes" (how-to guides) for adding features